History of Russia: Russian society in the second half of 19th century

 In the 1860s, a movement known as Nihilism developed in Russia.
 A term originally coined by Ivan Turgenev in his 1862 novel Fathers and Sons, Nihilists favoured the destruction of human institutions and laws, based on the assumption that they are artificial and corrupt.
 At its core, Russian nihilism was characterized by the belief that the world lacks comprehensible meaning, objective truth, or value.
 For some time, many Russian liberals had been dissatisfied by what they regarded as the empty discussions of the intelligentsia.
 The Nihilists questioned all old values and shocked the Russian establishment.
 They became involved in the cause of reform and became major political forces.
 Their path was facilitated by the previous actions of the Decembrists, who revolted in 1825, and the financial and political hardship caused by the Crimean War, which caused many Russians to lose faith in political institutions.
-Russian nihilists created the manifesto «Catechism of a Revolutionary».
-One leader of Russian nihilists, Sergei Nechaev, was basis for Dostoevsky's novel Demons.
+Russian nihilists created the manifesto Catechism of a Revolutionary.

 After the Nihilists failed to convert the aristocracy and landed gentry to the cause of reform, they turned to the peasants.
 Their campaign became known as the Narodnk ("Populist") movement.
 It was based on the belief that the common people had the wisdom and peaceful ability to lead the nation.

 As the Narodnik movement gained momentum, the government moved to extirpate it.
 In response to the growing reaction of the government, a radical branch of the Narodniks advocated and practiced terrorism.
 One after another, prominent officials were shot or killed by bombs.
 This represented the ascendancy of anarchism in Russia as a powerful revolutionary force.
 Finally, after several attempts, Alexander II was assassinated by anarchists in 1881, on the very day he had approved a proposal to call a representative assembly to consider new reforms in addition to the abolition of serfdom designed to ameliorate revolutionary demands.

-The end of the 19th century - the beginning of the 20th century is known as the Silver Age of Russian culture.
+The end of the 19th century and the beginning of the 20th is known as the Silver Age of Russian culture.
 The Silver Age was dominated by the artistic movements of Russian Symbolism, Acmeism, and Russian Futurism, many poetic schools flourished, including the Mystical Anarchism tendency within the Symbolist movement.
 The Russian avant-garde was a large, influential wave of modern art that flourished in Russian Empire and Soviet Union, approximately from 1890 to 1930—although some have placed its beginning as early as 1850 and its end as late as 1960.
-The term covers many separate art movements of the era in painting, literature, music and architecture.